microstates/react/README.md

 ### <State type={Type} value={any} render={fn} />

-Microstates component takes type and value arguments.
+State component takes type and value arguments.
 Type is a class definition that describes the structure of the data.
-The component will instantiate this class and provide an instance.
+The component will instantiate this class by passing it to `Microstates.create(Type, value)`.
 The `value` prop is used to provide initial value for the Microstates model.

 ### `children` function